centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 ### Severity

-Here is a configuration event.
+This is a configuration event.
 It defines a severity.
 This event was introduced with BBDO v3.

 <Tabs groupId="sync">